 Campaign to Save Welshpool’s Wales Air Ambulance Base

-Following a fundamentally flawed decision taken by the NHS Wales Joint Commissioning Committee (JCC) in April to close and centralise the Caernarfon and Welshpool Air Ambulance bases, campaign groups in both areas have met to agree on a joint way forward.
+Following a fundamentally flawed decision taken by the NHS Wales Joint Commissioning Committee (JCC) in April to close and centralise the Caernarfon and Welshpool Air Ambulance bases, campaign groups in both areas have been working together to challenge the decision.

 Unfortunately, this decision will significantly impact access to urgent medical treatment for patients in Mid Wales.
 Those who supported the proposals seem to have overlooked our rural geography and the fact that Montgomeryshire is larger in size than Greater London.